HomeDev GuideAPI Reference

 Sort comments

 The CommentSortFields class exposes a set of fields upon which a result set of comments may be ordered.
-These fields may be applied in the construction of sorting rules that you associate with your criteria.
+These fields may be applied when constructing sorting rules you associate with your criteria.
 These fields include:

 • CommentSortFields.Id